-- Role Shows that this switch is operating as Master or Slave. - ◆ EPLD Version Version number of EEPROM Programmable Logic Device. - ◆ Loader Version Version number of loader code. - Diagnostics Code Version Version of Power-On Self-Test (POST) and boot code. - ◆ Operation Code Version Version number of runtime code. - ◆ Thermal Detector The detector is near the back of the unit. - ◆ Temperature Temperature at specified thermal detection point.
+- ?
+Role Shows that this switch is operating as Master or Slave. - ?
+EPLD Version Version number of EEPROM Programmable Logic Device. - ?
+Loader Version Version number of loader code. - ?
+Operation Code Version Version number of runtime code.

+Thermal Sensors

+- ?
+Thermal Detector The first detector is near the air flow intake vents.
+The second detector is near the switch ASIC and CPU. - ?
+Temperature Temperature at specified thermal detection point.